JohnSnowLabs/spark-nlp/README.md

 Spark NLP library and all the pre-trained models/pipelines can be used entirely offline with no access to the Internet.
-Please check [these instructions](https://sparknlp.org/docs/en/install#s3-integration) from our official documentation to use Spark NLP offline
+Please check [these instructions](https://sparknlp.org/docs/en/install#s3-integration) from our official documentation to use Spark NLP offline.

 ## Advanced Settings